Technigo/react-advanced-hooks-boiler-plate/README.md

 Welcome to the `React Advanced Hooks Boilerplate`!

-This repository is designed to provide a solid starting point for working with advanced React hooks, including useRef, useReducer, useLayoutEffect, useMemo, and custom hooks.
+This repository is designed to provide a solid starting point for working with advanced React hooks, including useRef, useReducer, useLayoutEffect, and custom hooks.
 Navigate through various examples and understand the practical implementation of these hooks in a React application.

 ## Demo